TRIPTYK/nfw-cli/docs/DelPerms.md

 # DelPerms
-Remove permissions for any route of any entity
+Removes permissions for any route of any entity
 ## Usage:
 ```sh
 $ nfw del-perms